apache/openwhisk/docs/actions.md

     }
 }
 ```
-In this example the Swift action consume a dictionary and produce a dictionary.
+In this example the Swift action consumes a dictionary and produces a dictionary.

-You can create a OpenWhisk action called `helloSwift` from this function as
+You can create an OpenWhisk action called `helloSwift` from this function as
 follows:

 ```